ATV Ensenada: Best ATV Tours, Prices, Safety & What to Expect

 • Common on: Ocean View (La Bufadora) and some longer-route options

-• Limited or unavailable on: Adventure Park, Valle routes, and sand dunes
+• unavailable on: Adventure Park, Valle routes, and sand dunes

 There are also fewer UTVs overall, and they are in higher demand.